 Hutchison grew up in La Marque, Texas and graduated from the University of Texas and UT Law School.
 She was elected twice to the Texas House of Representatives.
 In 1990, she was elected Texas State Treasurer.
 In June 2000, she and several colleagues coauthored Nine and Counting: The Women of the Senate, and in 2004, she released her second book, American Heroines: The Spirited Women Who Shaped Our Country.
 Sen. Hutchison published her most recent book, Leading Ladies: American Trailblazers, in October 2007.

-The senator lives in Dallas with her husband, Ray, and their two children, Bailey and Houston.
+The Senator lives in Dallas with her two children, Bailey and Houston.
+Her husband, prominent attorney and former state Representative Ray Hutchison, died on March 30, 2014.

 U.S. Senator Kay Bailey Hutchison